 Virginia Tech University Libraries: http://www.lib.vt.edu/

 A few tips to get you started:

 1. Don't be afraid to ask for assistance.
 Simply contact your librarian directly

 2. If you're doing research from off campus, make sure you access information sources via the library for Off Campus Access, or use another off campus access option such as the LibX Toolbar.
 The page on off campus access also has info on Settings for Google Scholar.

 3. If you live outside of Blacksburg and its neighboring counties, find out about VT Libraries Services for Distance Researchers

-3. Use the library home page search (powered by EBSCOHost Discovery Search) to conduct a Google-like search of most of our library resources.
+3. Use the library home page search to conduct a Google-like search of most of our library resources.
 While it's not a disciplinary database, like the ones that I recommend to you on this guide, it can help you gain a broad overview of a particular research topic or question.

 4. When searching the Library discovery search, Google Scholar, or any of the databases that I recommend, break your research question into keywords, rather than typing in the entire sentence or question.
-Click here to read more about strategies for creating good keyword searches.
+Click here for tips and videos on strategies for creating effective keyword searches.

 6. When trying to access articles and other resources, look for the Get VText box:

 7. Interlibrary Loan (ILLiad) Service - a free service to get journal articles, book chapters (even if we own a copy), books, and more that VT does not own or subscribe to, don't pay to access research sources you need - use Illiad to request materials for free.

 1. Writing Center - "We work with writing and reading assignments from any course in the University.
 We can also help you with writing projects that are not linked to classes."